 PREREQUISITE: Successful completion of Biology.
 This course is designed primarily for students preparing for post-secondary education.
 It provides necessary background required for nursing, lab technology, electronics, and college-bound students.
 The course is math intensive.
 Students learn theory and its application in the lab.
-Topics include: the structure of matter, formulas, reactions, stoichiometry, atomic structure, bonding, gas laws, acid/base chemistry, and titrations.
+Topics include: the structure of matter, formulas, reactions, stoichiometry, atomic structure, bonding and gas laws.
 Daily homework and preparation are expected.
 (NCAA Core Course)